pzompa/PP4-Practical-Life-Hacks/README.md

 - As a developer, I need to create the footer with social media links so that people can know more about the app

 - As a developer, I need to create the navbar so that users can navigate to any pages on  the website from any device

-- As a developer, I need to create a search function where the user can easily serach for a hack based on title, description or a word without having to search the whole hacks.
+- As a developer, I need to create a search function where the user can easily search for a hack based on title, usernamen, description or a word without having to search the whole hacks.

 ##### EPIC : Authentication